Koksowiec/Pre-university/UNITY C# - gry/3x3 Tiles - moving after player/README.md

 SetIndexesOfTiles() -> here I assign the tiles their index, always from the middle one.
 So in the beggining tiles will be 0,1,2,3,4,5,6,7,8 but when player moves to left-middle tile then the indexes will be 1,2,0,4,5,3,7,8,6

 PrepareForSettingNewMiddleTile() -> this is the last method that happens in update.
 Here I check if the newMiddleTile is the same as old middleTile if so, I set the middleTile to newMiddleTile and reset newMiddleTile to null.

+# All the scripts and prefabs are above